-- 1800 word minimum

-- Double-spaced

-- 12-Point Font

-- 1-Inch Margins

-- No Cover Page

-- Saved as a Word .doc

-- Proper citations (MLA, APA, Chicago/Turabian)

-- Must be turned in online (uploaded through eLearn) on or before the due date.

-- Papers not submitted on time in Dropbox must first be emailed to the instructor to show proof of completion prior to any approval for late acceptance.

-- A deduction of one full letter grade for each day the assignment is late.
+- · A minimal count of no less than 1800 words - Double-spaced - 12-Point Font - 1-Inch Margins - No Cover Page - · Saved as a Word .doc - Proper citations (MLA, APA, Chicago/Turabian) - Must be uploaded through eLearn on or before the due date. - Papers not turned in on time in Dropbox must first be emailed to the instructor to show proof of completion prior to any approval for late acceptance. - A deduction of one full letter grade each day the assignment is late.